-Corporate Video has become a significant piece to solving any corporate marketing strategy.
-With so many options in the market for corporate films, explainer video productions and even better offers and competitive pricing it is possible to get sidelined and miss out on producing a good quality corporate video for your organisation.
+Corporate Video has become a significant piece of solving any corporate marketing strategy.
+With so many options in the market for corporate films, explainer video productions and even better offers and competitive pricing it is possible to get sidelined and miss out on producing a good quality corporate video for your organization.

 It’s hard to book appointments with leadership and it’s difficult to block a date for a shoot.
 There might be too many stakeholders involved in the approval process that might not have the necessary experience while dealing with video production.
 The accounts and procurement team may pressurise the business owner to pick the most cost effect vendor.
 The vendor might not understand the target audience and intent of the production and create something completely different from what is expected.
 Don’t be too hard on yourself.

 In this blog, I’d like to candidly share some tips to create quality corporate video productions and also take you through the different steps and workflows involved in producing your corporate film.

 When you are commissioning a corporate video production it’s extremely helpful to have someone internally onboard with experience in dealing with corporate videos with external vendor production companies.
 Having someone on your side will give you a better perspective on deliverables and will also help in translating the right and required information for the inputs and briefs for your video.

 Often, our expectations are a bit different from the ground reality.
 We expect a 5-minute interview to be completed in 10 minutes but in reality, it could take even up to two hours or more.
 Maybe, the security at the gate didn’t have prior notice that equipment was to come in for the video shoot.
 Or the admin and facilities team weren’t available to give access to raw power for the lighting equipment.
 Corporate professionals are not actors, sometimes they might need more time to get comfortable in front of the camera and several retakes later you might get an acceptable delivery.
 The process requires patience and foresight that everything might not go according to plan.
 Considering all contingencies is imperative to any production.